This post may contain affiliate links.

 According to NADA Guides, the Country Coach sold new for around $234K (about $360K equivalent today).
-We believe we are the 6th owners of this coach.
-Our intention was to do a complete RV renovation and truly make it our own.
+We believe we were the sixth owners of this coach.
+We intended to do a complete RV renovation and truly make it our own.
 Being experienced RVers who saw how these things are built at the factories, we weren’t afraid to tackle an RV remodel and DIY repairs.
-I’ve done construction and mechanical work, and figured it would be a good learning experience.
+I’ve done construction and mechanical work and figured it would be a good learning experience.

 What about our TOAD vehicles?